archivesspace/tech-docs/architecture/public.md

-The ArchivesSpace Public User Interface
+The ArchivesSpace public user interface
 =======================================

 The ArchivesSpace Public User Interface (PUI) provides a public